Fr. William Nicholas was born in Southern California.

 The Gospel and Letters of John

 In the years since his ordination Fr.
 Nicholas has also written Scripture Reflections and Guest Commentaries for the Catholic San Francisco, the Newspaper for the San Francisco Archdiocese – available on this web-site.
+He is currently a frequent guest on the “Brett Winterble Show” on WBT AM 1110, Charlotte NC.

 In January 2007 Fr.
-Nicholas was invited to participate with eight other priests and the Archbishop of San Francisco to offer three brief reflections for the Daily Mass Readings Podcast, broadcast on the the USCCB web-site that summer.
+Nicholas was invited to participate with eight other priests and the Archbishop of San Francisco to offer three brief reflections for the Daily Mass Readings Podcast, broadcast on the USCCB web-site that summer.

 He has also participated in programs for continuing education of Catholic School teachers and has been invited to be a guest speaker at high school functions.
 He has conducted Parish Recollections and Missions within his own Archdiocese, in Southern California, and as far away as Chalan Kanoa, Saipan.